Investigation of non-Hermitian Hamiltonians in the Heisenberg picture: Introduction

 This paper is arranged as follows.
 In the following section, the Heisenberg picture is provided for non-Hermitian but $\eta$-pseudo-Hermitian Hamiltonians.
-In general, the time evolution of operators, {\em i.e.}, the Heisenberg equation of motion for non-Hermitian Hamiltonians is not so obvious as that for Hermitian Hamiltonians.
-Fortunately, the usual formulation of Heisenberg equations of motion maintains for the non-Hermitian case if a suitably modified inner product is introduced.
-In section 3, the Swanson model~\cite{Swanson} and the Pais-Uhlenbeck oscillator model~\cite{PU,Bender1} are chosen as toy models for a simple and initial application of our criterion.
-It is found that the equations of motion of the two models (second order to the former while fourth order to the latter) are real closed and the real energy spectra are thus obtained.
-As the main context of the present paper, two classes of general non-Hermitian Hamiltonians are proposed in sections 4 and 5, respectively, where one is non-Hermitian and non-$PT$-symmetric and the other is non-Hermitian but $PT$-symmetric.
-Although their (first order) Heisenberg equations of motion are highly non-trivially complex, the corresponding (second order) equations of motion are shown to have the real closeness.
-Then, the Hermitian (isospectral) Hamiltonians that give the same (second order) equations of motion are deduced, and the existence of real eigenvalues for the two classes of general non-Hermitian Hamiltonians can thus be determined.
-Finally, a summary is given in section 6; in addition, the complementarity and compatibility on the real closeness and the $PT$ symmetry are discussed, and the eigenfunctions of the two classes of general non-Hermitian Hamiltonians are briefly investigated in terms of similarity transformations.
+We find that the usual formulation of Heisenberg equations of motion maintains for the non-Hermitian case if a suitably modified inner product is introduced.
+Two new non-Hermitian Hamiltonians are proposed and analyzed in sections 3 and 4, respectively.
+Although their first order Heisenberg equations of motion are highly non-trivially complex, the corresponding second order equations of motion are shown to be real.
+Then, the iso-spectral Hermitian Hamiltonians that give the same second order equations of motion are deduced, and the existence of real eigenvalues for the two non-Hermitian Hamiltonians can thus be determined.
+Finally, section 5 is devoted to a conclusion, where the complementarity and compatibility between our treatment and the $PT$ symmetry are briefly discussed and a possible application of our models in optics is envisioned.